 This Inland Blue Hole is on the St. Herman’s Cave System under the national park administration.
 It is also one of the tourist’s favorite spots for its cool freshwater pools.
 A parking facility is also available on sight.

-The Inland Blue Hole is also a sinkhole formed after the underground river channel collapsed.
-The cool turquoise water is replenished by the Cave’s Branch River.
+Once you reach the hole, you use stairs to descend 30 feet to the water.
+The Inland Blue Hole is a sinkhole formed after the underground river channel collapsed.
+The Cave’s Branch River replenishes the cool turquoise water.
 The pool of water remains clear and cold all year round, thanks to the dense forest around it.

 Planning a Trip to the Belize Blue Hole